 Being able to leverage the strengths and skill sets of a strategic partner can mean the difference between finding a therapeutic breakthrough in your research pipeline or not.
 Make the most of your time and resources by choosing an immune profiling partner who can advance your oncology, autoimmune, or infectious disease pipelines.
 Here are five things to look for when evaluating an immune profiling partner.
+Page Anchor: #immunology-expertise – Not Visible On Front

 It may seem obvious, but producing high-quality, interpretable data requires knowledge, skill, and experience.
 Be sure your immune profiling partner has enough experience to perform quality work in a timely manner and can troubleshoot challenges that arise.
+Does your service provider understand the nuances of different cell types?
+The subtleties of manual gating?
+Gating and computational expertise in high [40+] dimensional immune datasets can mean the difference between finding and missing subtle signals in your data.

 Another consideration is the technology being used to complete the immune profiling.
 The technique should make use of latest advances in science but at the same time must be properly vetted through the scientific process to ensure consistency and accuracy over time.

-Batch Effects Correction
+Batch Effects Normalization

 Batch effects arise from non-biological factors that influence data results, masking the relevant biological data necessary to move the research project forward.
 By using a barcoding set methodology, separate samples can be grouped together and analyzed in one tube, minimizing the variation between sets, or batches, that can develop from uncontrollable technical fluctuations.1 Such technical variability can arise from slight changes in the calibration of equipment or in the implementation of experimental procedures, such as staining, that are unavoidable when each batch is analyzed.2